 The focus on 'experiential' techniques like this is one of the things that makes schema therapy such an effective, powerful approach – allowing us to heal deep-rooted, hard-to-treat problems that other therapies might have failed to tackle.

-If you would like to find out more about how schema therapy could help you, call me on 07766 704210 or email email@example.com
+If you would like to find out more about how schema therapy could help you, email email@example.com